frostoven/change-tracker/README.md

 ## Documentation

-All functions are annotated with JSDoc comments so that you IDE can feed you manuals on the fly (triggered by Ctrl+Q in IntelliJ, for example).
+All functions are annotated with JSDoc comments so that your IDE can feed you manuals on the fly (triggered by Ctrl+Q in IntelliJ, for example).

+Examples:

 * Initialization:
 ```js